 Your eyelids are the shades for your eyes.

-They help protect them from light.
+They help to protect from light.

 They wash away dirt and irritants with every blink.